eberban/eberban/books/refgram/src/from_scratch/core_to_complete/sets.md

 Most of the vocabulary uses set arguments to handle distributive and collective behavior.
-However, the above predicates use a property over a generic argument instead of a set, meaning that set-based predicates cannot be used as arguments unless they are wrapped into sets.
+However, the above predicates use a property over a generic argument instead of a set.
+To be used by the rest of the vocabulary, they must be wrapped into sets.
 We'll thus define a series of predicates that performs this wrapping automatically.

 <spoiler>